tryhardnguyen/Aware_of_Phish/README.md

 <li> Print out the Email Information (Return-Path, From, Body, DKIM, and SPF)
 <li> Get the URL (If it exist in the email)
 <li> Get the SHA-256 Hash of the attachment
+<li> Download the attachment of the email to the drive.
 <li> Open OSINT Website automatically (VirusTotal, CiscoTalos, AbuseIPDB, mxtoolbox)

 ## Menu Picture: